zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 - At any point in the main gameplay, there are 4 slots available in VRAM, corresponding to 4 entity spritesheets.
 - Each room defines four associated spritesheet-ids.
 When transitioning from one room to another, the game engine compares the spritesheets currently loaded in VRAM with the spritesheets requested by the new room, and marks the non-loaded-yet ones as needing to be copied.
 - Rooms can only load **two new spritesheets**.
-This ensures that during room transitions both the two previous shritesheets _and_ the two new ones will be available.
+This ensures that during room transitions both the two previous shrite-sheets _and_ the two new ones will be available.
 - However, when warping directly to a new room, **all four spritesheets** are loaded at once.
 This allows to load larger NPCs or enemies, by putting them behind a warp (like a staircase).
 - The position of each spritesheet is hardcoded: entities expect their sprites to be always loaded at the same location (excepting special cases).
 Which means entities can conflit which each other: for instance, Octorocks and Moblins can never be displayed in the same room, as they both expect their spritesheet to be loaded at the same location.